rhyannonjoy/pawfinder-service/docs/overview/overview.md

 ### Shelters

 Organizations register as shelters to list pets for adoption.
-Each shelter maintains a profile with contact information, operating hours, adoption requirements, and geographic service areas.
+Each shelter maintains a profile with contact information, operating hours, and adoption details.
 Shelters can update pet listings and adoption statuses through the API.

 ### Adoption status

 Pets progress through defined status states:

-- `available`: Ready for adoption inquiries
+- `available`: ready for adoption inquiries
-- `pending`: Adoption under review
+- `pending`: adoption applications under review
-- `adopted`: Successfully placed with a family
+- `adopted`: successfully placed with a family
-- `hold`: Temporarily unavailable
-- `transferred`: Moved to another shelter

 ### Search filters

 PawFinder API supports multi-criteria searches including:

-- **Location-based**: Postal code, city, radius in miles
-- **Species and breed**: Birds, cats, dogs, rabbits, and other small animals
+- **Species and breed**: cats and dogs only
-- **Characteristics**: Age range, size, gender, special needs status
+- **Characteristics**: age range, gender, size, medical information
 - **Behavioral Traits**: activity level, "good with kids," "good with other pets"
-- **Shelter-specific**: Filter by specific shelter or shelter network
+- **Shelter-specific**: filter by specific shelter

 ## Development use cases